Skip to main content

 Book Thoughts

 I seldom get to come across books specifically tailored to my past training and work in ethnography, so I couldn't pass up the opportunity to read Racial Justice for the Long Haul.
 Though I'm not necessarily the book's intended audience of white Christians, this is without a doubt one of the most comprehensive ethnographic volumes I've had the pleasure of encountering.
 Diving right into the heart of racial justice, it is astonishing to hear the first-hand accounts of over 70 people spanning more than five years on various continents.
-This impressive treatment on hope and all that it entails is truly a book for all Christians, regardless of their ethnic background, though it is a little bit more dense based on all of its citations of other works as well.
-It's not light reading, but it is transformative.
+This impressive treatment on hope and all that it entails is a book for all Christians, regardless of their ethnic background; it is truly deeper reading that is transformative.

 Combining racial justice advocacy with the Gospel, it's an intimate look into the very feelings and thoughts of believers who have experienced racism and fought to overcome it for themselves and for others.
 Filled with relatable illustrations and stories, this is a profoundly helpful book that addresses systematic racism in a clear manner, painting an undeniable reality for many Christians around the world.
 Furthermore, what sets this book apart is that it moves from awareness and resistance to a long-term hope that can only be fueled by the Holy Spirit.
 If you're looking for a thought-provoking and convicting book on why racial justice matters and what Christians can do to address it without burning out, the qualitative data and analysis that Christine Jeske provides is not to miss.